Valentine’s Day After Divorce

 Moving Past the Pain of Valentine’s Day and Divorce

 First, let’s start with your kids.
 Spending time with your kids shows love.
 You can help them get their Valentine’s ready for classmates at school.
-Make a handmade one for each of your kids and have them make one for you their siblings and yes, even the other parent.
+As well, you can make a handmade one for each of your kids and have them make one for you their siblings and yes, even the other parent.
 It will show them that love means forgiveness and understanding even if the other person hurt you.
 Because you know what – you may have hurt your kids during this tough time too.
 Bake a heart shaped cake and decorate it with 300 chocolate kisses.
 Or make a giant Valentine’s cookie gram.
-Kids love that.
+Kids love that!

 Start with You

-Love is about giving.
+In addition, love is about giving.
 Make Valentine’s Day about gratitude.
 Volunteering makes us feel good about ourselves and often we get more back than we give, especially if it comes genuinely from the heart.
-Volunteering is a great way to get out of the used-to-be’s playing in your head and in your heart.
+For instance, volunteering is a great way to get out of the used-to-be’s playing in your head and in your heart.
 When you can give to those less fortunate than you, it is a wonderful reminder to be grateful for all that you do have in life.